vaniusrb/quake3-log-parser/src/README.md

 https://gist.github.com/cloudwalk-tests/704a555a0fe475ae0284ad9088e203f1

+NOTE:
 Not all choices used here should be used always and anywhere, it's just to demonstrate knowledge.
+It's expected be considered a "over engineering" just to parse a log.
+In a real world could be simpler.

 Example:
 reduce file size